-What are the social attitudes towards the LGBTQ+ community in my destination country?
+- What are the social attitudes towards the LGBTQ+ community in my destination country?

-Will my sexual orientation be acceptable to my host family or roommates if I choose to come out?
+- Will my sexual orientation be acceptable to my host family or roommates if I choose to come out?

-Are there safety and legal issues for LGBTQ+ individuals in this area?
+- Are there safety and legal issues for LGBTQ+ individuals in this area?

-We encourage you to do more research on your own, and to speak to our placement advisor for any concerns you may have, as we have knowledge and experience of the countries and projects which we support that can help to answer your questions and help you prepare for your travels.
+You can speak to our placement advisors surrounding any concerns you may have.
+We have knowledge and experience of the countries and the projects which we support.
+We can help to answer your questions, and prepare you for your travels.